 Short-term benefits paid to employees who had five or more years of maintained service as of August 12, 1989, are not subject to North Carolina income tax.
 Employees who do not have five years of maintained service as of August 12, 1989, will be required to pay state income tax on their benefits.
 Short-term benefits are subject to federal income tax.

 No TSERS retirement contributions are withheld from short-term disability benefits.

 The base rate of compensation is the regular monthly rate of compensation, not including pay for shift premiums, overtime or other types of extraordinary pay.
-For public school employees, the base rate of compensation includes any locally paid salary supplement or any coaches supplement.
+For public school employees, the base rate of compensation includes any locally paid salary supplement or any coach's supplement.
 The base rate of compensation is the compensation which was last paid to the employee before the beginning of the short-term disability period.

 Form 711 (Determining and Recording Short-Term Disability Benefits) should be used by you to calculate the short-term disability benefit and to record the benefit paid each month during the short-term period.
-Form 711 is located on the "Employer Forms" section of the ORBIT forms page.

 This form includes space to enter identifying information regarding the disabled employee and instructions to determine the gross monthly benefit amount.